 The Application Process

-Recruiting is under way for Spring 2016!
-DC
+Recruiting is under way for the entire 2016-17 academic

-Information Sessions will take place on Wednesday, September 9 at
+year!
+DC Information Sessions will take place on Wednesday,

 in the CHASE office (JH 153).